Data Centers in Pau

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: France supports its digital economy through investment-friendly policies.
-Large-scale data center projects may benefit from favorable financing mechanisms from institutions like the European Investment Bank, which can significantly reduce the capital required for new builds and expansions.
+Tax Advantage For Data Centers: France supports digital infrastructure investment through mechanisms like European Investment Bank (EIB) loans.
+This financing can significantly reduce the capital expenditure for large-scale data center construction and expansion projects.

 Natural Disaster Risk